Table of Contents

 Liver proteins called enzymes help with drug processing.
 Enzymes affect drugs by breaking them down.
 But enzymes are also affected by drugs.

 This has proven to be very useful in HIV therapy.
 Here is an example: Norvir (ritonavir) is a protease inhibitor (PI) that makes some enzymes work more slowly.
 This keeps other drugs in the body longer.
 So if Norvir is given with another PI, like Reyataz (atazanavir), it "boosts" Reyataz by preventing it from being broken down as quickly by the liver.
 Boosting with Norvir increases both the minimum concentration (Cmin) and total exposure (AUC) of Reyataz.
 As a result, Reyataz can be given once a day with a little Norvir.
 The boosted regimen makes Reyataz more effective.
-Several other PIs can be boosted with Norvir.
+The majority of PIs are boosted with Norvir.

 Health care providers who are aware of the pharmacokinetics of drugs and their interactions will make sure you get the right doses.
 That is why it is so important to let your provider know about all the medications and supplements you are taking (including herbs, prescriptions, over-the-counter, and street drugs).
 It is okay to ask your health care provider to check to see if any of your drugs interact with each other or anything else you take.

 If you are experiencing side effects, ask your health care provider for help.
 Do not change your dose or stop your drugs without speaking to your provider.

 Other factors can also affect PK, including:

 Because of PK differences, new tests are being developed to help figure out if patients are receiving the right amount of drug.